CafeVariomeUoL/cv3-docs/Writerside/topics/deploying-bts.md

 ### From binary

 We provide portable binary package releases for Linux environments.
 The binary is built using `nuitka`, a tool to compile Python code to C first, then executables.
-The result binary contains all necessary dependencies, and should perform consistently on all Linux distributions, provided that the `glibc` version is compatible.
-The binary also does not require Python or other runtime to be used, and may have a slightly better performance, due to the methods `nuitka` used to compile it.
+The resulting binary contains all necessary dependencies, and should perform consistently on all Linux distributions, provided that the `glibc` version is compatible.
+The binary also does not require Python or any other runtime to be used, and may have a slightly better performance due to the compilation methods used by `nuitka`.
 We do not currently provide binary release for Windows or MacOS, as we do not anticipate use cases with any OS other than Linux servers.

 To use the binary release, download it from either the GitHub release page, or our artifact repository.
-The binaries in our artifact repository contains a "nightly" build, which keeps up to date with the main branch (if the test cases pass of course).
-However due to storage constraints, the old artifacts may be removed, so if you're looking for an old release for over 180 days, you may need to build it from source or check out the GitHub repository.
+The binaries in our artifact repository contain a "nightly" build, which keeps up to date with the main branch (if the test cases pass).
+However, due to storage limitations, older artifacts may be removed.
+If you're looking for a release older than 180 days, you may need to build it from source or check the GitHub repository.

 After downloading the tarball, extract it to a directory, and run the script: